The Better Imagined

 - The Black Joy Project – A project set up by Black queer Dominican-American creative, writer, and educator, Kleaver Cruz.
 ‘Black joy is resistance […] Cruz believes in the power of words as the means to write the stories that did not exist when Cruz needed them the most.’

-- Museum of London – Windrush Stories
+- Museum of London - showcasing community centred events and exhibitions.

 Online articles